jp1971/cpss/readme.txt

 == Changelog ==

+= 1.3 =
+* The [page_title] tag is now replaced on the front-end when used in the Message field in the CPSS settings pane.

 = 1.2 =
 * Bringing over Bootstrap form styles and prefixing them with id.
 Bootstrap is no longer needed to style form.
 * Adding checkbox to plugin settings pane to determine whether or not CSS should be loaded.